Prathvikmehra/Prathvikmehra/README.md

 ### 👤 About Me

-- 🎓 Computer Science Student
+- 🎓 Computer Science Student (trying to graduate without losing sanity)
-- 💻 Full Stack Developer focused on the MERN stack
+- 💻 Full Stack Developer (MERN) — turning coffee into code ☕➡️💻
-- 📚 Learning System Design, DSA, and performance optimization
+- 🧠 Learning System Design, DSA, and how not to overcomplicate things
-- 🤖 Exploring AI and machine learning
+- 🤖 Exploring AI & Machine Learning (sometimes it works, sometimes I pretend it does)
+- 🛠️ Building real-world projects with clean UI and smoother UX
+- ⚙️ Writing code that works… then rewriting it to make it better
+- 🔍 Debugging like a detective — except the bug is usually me
+- 🚀 Always learning, building, and breaking things (mostly fixing them too)
-- ⚡ Fun Fact: coffee makes debugging feel easier
+- ⚡ Fun Fact: 90% of bugs disappear after a snack or a walk

 <br clear="right"/>